mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 nuisance -- changing contexts means logging out from one account and re-logging in from another.
 Password managers certainly speed up the process, but keeping track of which account you're logged into adds mental overhead and disrupts workflow.
-The growing adoption of multi-factor authentication disrupts it even more.
+Unfortunately, the overhead of multi-factor authentication makes this problem even worse.

 Many services are moving beyond mere web interfaces.
 A growing number have native apps, where changing account contexts by logging-out and